blueacro/reefvolt-website/content/docs/dcbuddy/overview.md

 - Some DC pumps are 32V (VorTech MP40wQD) and will also operate at 24V, but may not reach 100% peak flow.
 - Larger DC pumps are 36V (Vectra, main return pumps)

-All ports of this model will operate at the same voltage - please ensure the compatibility and use the right supply.
+{{< alert context="info" text="All ports of this model will operate at the same voltage - please ensure the compatibility and use the right supply. " />}}

 ## Features and Specifications